Powers

 Performing Rituals

-MATERIALS: The ritual requires scarce and expensive materials that are difficult to acquire and have a high cost.
+MATERIALS: The ritual requires scarce and expensive materials that are difficult to acquire and costly.

 EQUIPMENT: Completing a ritual might be beyond the ability of individuals and require the assistance of machines or advanced technology.

-PREPARATION: Completing the ritual may require a number of preparation activities before the ritual can begin.
-Preparation may require a combination of knowledge, skills and abilities requiring a group to complete.
+PREPARATION: Completing the ritual may require several preparation activities before the ritual can begin.
+Preparation may require a combination of knowledge, skills, and abilities that a group must complete.

 COORDINATION: Completing the ritual requires coordination across multiple individuals and multiple rounds.
-The ritual can only succeed with all of the necessary actions are coordinated and executed properly to be successful.
+The ritual can only succeed if all of the necessary actions are coordinated and executed correctly to be successful.

 TASKS: Tasks are the recommended way to run rituals.
 Tasks allow multiple constraints to be combined and can help add tension and drama to the success or failure of the ritual activity.

-QUICK ENCOUNTERS: To perform a ritual during periods of downtime or under circumstances where the group wants to resolve the ritual without having to roleplay it using a normal scene, it can be performed as a quick encounter.
+QUICK ENCOUNTERS: To perform a ritual during downtime or under circumstances where the group wants to resolve the ritual without having to roleplay it in a typical scene, it can be performed as a quick encounter.

 Last updated